sandman72/Tiny_Tapeout_6_Frank/docs/info.md

 ## How to test

-Apply clock (10khz) and watch output pin 7
+Apply clock (10khz) and watch output pin OUT7 and the dot on the 7seg display

 ## External hardware